 Informative Vibration: Controller vibration indicates events or interactions in the game, echoing visual and audio cues.
 This can provide additional information about progress, approaching enemies or hitting a target.

 Similar Games With More Accessibility Features for Controls

 If you want to play Luigi's Mansion, but it doesn't offer the Controls accessibility features you require, these similar games extend the Controls accessibility:

-Luigi's Mansion has 2 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 2 accessibility features for Visual in Luigi's Mansion which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 No Screen Shake: No screen shake effect or it is included but it can be disabled.
 This includes the absence of screen shake for dramatic effect as well as to indicate hits on a target.

 Similar Games With More Accessibility Features for Visual